tarantool/doc/sphinx/reference_lua/console.rst

-.. _console-package:
+.. _console-module:

 -------------------------------------------------------------------------------
-                                   Package `console`
+                                   Module `console`
 -------------------------------------------------------------------------------

-The console package allows one Tarantool server to access another Tarantool server, and allows one Tarantool server to start listening on an :ref:`admin port <administration-admin_ports>`.
+The console module allows one Tarantool server to access another Tarantool server, and allows one Tarantool server to start listening on an :ref:`admin port <administration-admin_ports>`.

 .. module:: console